Sean-Mc-Mahon/ms2-seanmcmahon-digital-design/README.md

 ### Validators

-1. **HTML** [W3C HTML Validator](https://validator.w3.org/) Used to identify HTML errors
+1. **HTML** [W3C HTML Validator](https://validator.w3.org/) Used to identify HTML errors.
+Small errors were found in SVG's attributes which were rectified.
+Each page has a warning for a section lacking a header. this is the toggle menu and does not require a heading.

-2. **CSS** [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) Used to identify CSS errors
+2. **CSS** [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) Used to identify CSS errors.
+No errors were found.

+3. **Javascript** [JSHint](https://jshint.com/) Used to identify Javascript errors, none found.

 ### Manual Testing

 1. **amiresponsive** [Am I Responsive](http://ami.responsivedesign.is/) Used to test responsiveness across a range of devices.

 2. **Developer Tools** Chrome, Firefox and Microsoft Edge web dev tools using iPhone 5 and Ipad as toggle devices to test responsiveness.
+An issue regarding the logo SVG was found in the firefox browser (See Problems and Solutions)

-3. **Mobile Devices** I used my Google Pixel 3a phone and Amazon Fire tablet to test the site, using this method I found that not all of the fonts were loaded properly originally.
+3. **Mobile Devices** I used my Google Pixel 3a phone and Amazon Fire tablet to test the site.
+Using these devices I found overflow issues when in landscape that did not appear in chrome dev tools when viewing on iphone5 landscape.
+These issues were rectified in media queries.

 4. **Friends and family** I asked for feedback from friends and family in order to get a users perspective.